Cleveland Browns relocation controversy: Announcing the move

 Negotiations continued in secret until September, when Moag told Lerner that if the Browns were serious about moving, "you need to act and act now."
 A few days later, Lerner, Modell and Moag met at Lerner's Midtown Manhattan office.
 At that meeting, Moag presented a memorandum of understanding that was almost identical to what he'd offered the Cincinnati Bengals a few months earlier: a deal that ultimately led Cincinnati voters to pass a referendum that built what would become Paul Brown Stadium.
 Indeed, some paragraphs still referred to "Cincinnati" rather than "Cleveland."
 Modell still had some trepidation about the deal, but signed after Moag assured him that Baltimore fans would hail him as a hero.

 Soon afterward, Modell told San Francisco 49ers president Carmen Policy that he was moving the Browns to Baltimore.
 Policy had been well aware that relations between Modell and Cleveland had become rather strained, and was secretly working with Pittsburgh Steelers owner Dan Rooney to keep the Browns in Cleveland.
 Policy urged Modell to sit down with NFL Commissioner Paul Tagliabue in hopes of resolving the situation, but Modell rejected it out of hand.

 On November 6, 1995, with the team at 4–5, Modell announced in a press conference at Camden Yards that he had signed a deal to move the Browns to Baltimore for the 1996 season.
+The team would play at the Colts' former home (Memorial Stadium) while the new stadium was being built.
 Modell said he felt the city of Cleveland did not have the funding nor political will to build a first-class stadium.
 The very next day, on November 7, Cleveland voters overwhelmingly approved the aforementioned tax issue to remodel Cleveland Stadium.

 Despite this, Modell ruled out a reversal of his decision, maintaining publicly that his relationship with Cleveland had been irrevocably severed.
 "The bridge is down, burned, disappeared", he said.
 "There's not even a canoe there for me."
 In truth, Modell had been brought to tears when he signed the memorandum of understanding in September: he had even told Moag that signing it was "the hardest thing I've ever done" and meant "the end of our life in Cleveland."
 Years later, longtime Browns general counsel Jim Bailey told The Athletic that Modell was "an emotional wreck" when he signed the memorandum.